Managing Classifications in a Channel

 Good to know

-You can customize the classification hierarchy of a channel independently from that of the PIM or DAM in your Quable instance.
+- You can customize a channel's classification hierarchy independently from the PIM or DAM hierarchy of your Quable instance.

 2. Add a New Classification Node